 Recommended Kayaking Tours in North Carolina

 The Alligator River National Wildlife Refuge takes visitors back in time to the prohibition era, when it was a timber and alcohol-producing area.
 With a guide, you’ll be able to identify many of the animals that may be seen all around you.
-Book the Alligator River Kayak Adventure tour here
+Book the Alligator River Kayak Adventure tour here.

 Birders will enjoy the Nags Head Kayak Tour.
 Bring your binoculars and spot bald eagles, osprey, herons, pelicans and many others that pass through or reside in the Cape Hatteras National Seashore area.
+Similar tours are available in Kitty Hawk and Corolla NC.

 Need to Know for North Carolina